isomerpages/govtech-corp/media/technews/_posts/2024-06-25-post-How GovTech is Leading Singapore's Fight Against Scams.md

 war of scams:</p>
 <h3>Scam Analytics and Tactical Intervention System (SATIS)</h3>
 <p>A collaboration between GovTech, the Ministry of Home Affairs (MHA), and
-the SPF, SATIS is an advanced system that builds upon the success of PhishMonSG – an earlier tool.
+the SPF, <a href="/products-and-services/for-citizens/scam-prevention/" rel="noopener noreferrer nofollow" target="_blank">SATIS</a> is
+an advanced system that builds upon the success of PhishMonSG – an earlier tool.
 <br>
 <br>SATIS actively hunts for and disrupts scam sites, extending its reach
 beyond government websites to include phishing attempts by banks, malware-hosting